 Even if you hate accounting, dealing with the books must become part of your routine.
-Scheduling a weekly check-in with your finances is a good way to stay on top of things.
-Spend 15 minutes with a pen, paper, and your computer and you will gain a lot of insight into your own business.
-You will become more organised because you will be more on top of things.
-Better organisation means that you will have just the right things to hand over to your accountant come tax time.
+Scheduling a weekly check-in with your finances is an excellent way to stay on top of things.
+Spend 15 minutes with a pen, paper, and your computer, and you will gain a lot of insight into your own business.
+You will become more organized because you will be more on top of things.
+Better organization means that you will have just the right stuff to hand over to your accountant come tax time.
 What a relief that will be!

 #4 – Consider labor.

-Whether it’s just you or a large group of employees, labor is one of your biggest expenses.
+Whether it’s just you or a large group of employees, labor is one of your most significant expenses.
 It’s not as easy as counting billable hours.
 There are overtime hours and benefits for staff and other odd expenses that you might include, such as the Christmas party.
-Once you get a good picture of what is coming in and going out you might find out two things.
-You might find you have extra money freed up, or you might find you are overspending.
-Either way, it is important to track the numbers associated with labor.
+Once you get a good picture of what is coming in and going out, you might find out two things.
+You might find you have extra money freed up, or you might see you are overspending.
+Either way, it is essential to track the numbers associated with labor.

 #5 – Remember to get paid.

 It’s surprisingly common for a service provider to get the job done, invoice the client, and then forget to follow up.
 You could carry on working for a long time before you realize that you haven’t been paid.
-It is important to track all invoices and have systems in place for a follow up.
+It is essential to track all invoices and have systems in place for a follow-up.
 Not only do you need to know if you’ve been paid, but also when.
 It’s useful to look at the length of time it takes for a client to pay up.
-If one of your clients is consistent in late payments, it might be time to let them go.
+If one of your clients is consistently late with payments, it might be time to let them go.
 As you can see, tracking invoices well can give you valuable insights.
-In our business we use Freshbooks to invoice our clients.
+In our business, we use Freshbooks to invoice our clients.

 Latest posts by George Meszaros (see all)